adamcharnock/lightbus/docs/concepts.md

 ## API

 When we refer to an *API*, we are referring to an `Api` class definition.
+These class definitions define the functionality available on the bus.
 For example, consider an API for support cases in the help desk service mentioned above: